eevcan/Udacity_Pipeline_Project/README.md

 # Data Science Nanodegree Program by Udacity.
 The dataset consists of pre-labeled tweets and messages from real-life disaster events.
 The goal of this project is to build a Natural Language Processing (NLP) model capable of categorizing messages in real-time.
 The project is divided into these core sections:

+## Project Overview

+This project focuses on building a Natural Language Processing (NLP) model designed to categorize messages from real-life disaster events, such as natural disasters or crises.
+The model processes pre-labeled tweets and messages in real-time, enabling timely and accurate categorization of disaster-related information.
+Practical Impact & Benefits

+In the event of a disaster, this application can provide immediate value by quickly sorting and identifying critical messages.
+By automating the categorization process, it ensures that emergency responders, organizations, and even affected individuals can access essential information quickly.
+This can help direct resources to where they are needed most, prioritize emergency responses, and inform people of safety measures or updates in real-time.

+For disaster management organizations, this model could improve their situational awareness and decision-making by providing a clear understanding of public sentiment and urgent requests in the midst of a crisis.
+It can also support non-profit organizations and governmental agencies in coordinating aid and optimizing rescue efforts.

+Through faster response times and better organization of critical data, the application can significantly reduce confusion during high-stress situations, ultimately saving lives and improving recovery efforts in disaster scenarios.

 ## Getting Started Dependencies